TCU vs. Kansas NCAA Football Odds, Plays and Insights | November 20, 2021

 - The combined points per game average of the two teams, 49.2, is 15.3 points fewer than Saturday's over/under.

-- The 78.4 points per game these two squads have allowed their opponents to score this season are 13.9 more than the 64.5 over/under in this contest.
+- These two squads surrender a combined 78.4 points per game, 13.9 more than this contest's over/under.

-- The average total in Horned Frogs games this season is 58.8, 5.7 points fewer than Saturday's over/under of 64.5 .
+- The average total in Horned Frogs games this season is 58.8, 5.7 points fewer than Saturday's total of 64.5 .

 TCU Stats and Trends